Dias2406/grand-challenges-workshop/README2.md

 Once the download finishes, run the file to launch the XAMPP installer.

 ## Step 2: Start the modules and test your server
-To install XAMPP and WordPress properly, you’ll need to run two modules:
+To run WordPress on XAMPP properly, you’ll need to run two modules:
 - Apache
 - MySQL